My language is vibrant color and line.

 I believe that the motivation behind most of my activities is quite generally the pursuit of both, world and self knowledge.
 Painting is a path to this goal.
 On the long walk from an empty canvas to a finished painting there is a lot of room for thought and gaining clarity (2).
 And in the end I do not see any other option.
 I am a spiritual being - but if I hand over control to the autopilot I will move on circular paths and receive the same again and again: a distorted perception of reality, my own projection, overlaying reality (3).

-As part of Zwischenraum Sterben I realized the video project "An der Schwelle" in collaboration with Christophe Schneider.
-The result are 21 interviews with a total running time of almost 6 hours, in which professionals and volunteers from hospice and palliative care have their say.
+One of my contributions to the exhibition project Zwischenraum Sterben was the video series "An der Schwelle", which I produced in collaboration with Christophe Schneider.
+In 21 interviews (total running time approx. 6 hours), full-time and volunteer hospice and palliative care workers share their stories.
 They talk about their work, share their experiences and wishes, and give viewers very personal insights into what they do.
-Details about the project and links to individual interviews can be found here: An der Schwelle
+Details about the project and links to the individual interviews can be found here: An der Schwelle

 One of my other contributions to the exhibition was communicative interaction with visitors.
 I have put down my thoughts on that topic, on communicative-artistic interactivity, in a short article: Polylog: A Collaborative Art Form.